CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

 .. code-block::

-    docker run -it -v /path/to/your/starter-kit:/starter-kit citybrainchallenge/cbengine:0.1.2 bash cd starter-kit
+    docker run -it -v /path/to/your/starter-kit:/starter-kit citybrainchallenge/cbengine:0.1.3 bash cd starter-kit
+    # for evaluating single flow
-    python3 evaluate.py --input_dir agent --output_dir out --sim_cfg cfg/simulator.cfg --metric_period 200
+    python3 evaluate.py --input_dir agent --output_dir out --sim_cfg /starter-kit/cfg/simulator_round3_flow0.cfg --metric_period 200
+    # for evaluating multiple flow in parallel
+    bash evaluate.sh agent out

 ================
 Run simulation
 ================

 To check your simulation enviroment is ok, you can run ``demo.py`` in the starter-kit, where the ``actions`` are simply fixed.
 You need to overwrite the function of ``act()`` in ``agent.py`` to define the policy of signal phase selection (i.e., action).
+Also, participants could modify the CBEngine.

 .. code-block:: python

-    import CBEngine
+    from agent.CBEngine_round3 import CBEngine_round3 as CBEngine_rllib_class
     import gym
     import agent.gym_cfg as gym_cfg